verbal-autopsy-software/pyopenva_GUI/docs/source/wizard.rst

-The options shown at the top of the Results window include a box where you can choose the number of causes to include when viewing or saving the CSMF results.
+The options shown at the top of the Results window include a box where you can choose the number of causes to include when viewing or saving the COD results.
 The default is "Include 5 causes in the results", but clicking the up arrow at the side of the box will add more causes to the summaries, while clicking the down arrow includes fewer causes.
 Just below is a label "Select demographic groups", with options for limiting the results to a specific age or sex group.
 The default for both demographic indicators is to include "all deaths".
 However, clicking on the arrows at the side